mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 ### Content

-**Content filter**
-To optimize the indexing process, consider setting up multiple connections or utilizing content filters to reduce the number of items indexed per connection if the content exceeds the [connection limits](/graph/connecting-external-content-api-limits)
+1. To optimize the indexing process, consider setting up multiple connections or utilizing content filters to reduce the number of items indexed per connection if the content exceeds the [connection limits](/graph/connecting-external-content-api-limits)

-**Select the libraries**: Choose the specific libraries for the content to be indexed.
-Only the content within these selected libraries are indexed.
+2. Choose the specific libraries for the content to be indexed.
+Only the content within these selected libraries is indexed.

-**Select time range**: Define a time range for the content to be indexed.
-Only content with a last modified date and time within the specified range to be indexed.
+3. Define a time range for the content to be indexed.
+Only content with a last modified date and time within the specified range is to be indexed.
 Select an appropriate time range based on the volume of content to be indexed.

 >[!CAUTION]
 > Selecting "All time" may significantly impact your platform's performance if there's a large volume of content to be indexed.